-The latest 12.5 version of the DaVinci Resolve offers over 250 extra editing, color and VFX features that make the editing experience more hassle-free and faster.
-The Dynamic Zoom feature is one of those new features in 12.5 that can really be the game-changer in the field of non-linear video editing.
+The latest 14 version of the DaVinci Resolve offers over 250 extra editing, color and VFX features that make the editing experience more hassle-free and faster.
+The Dynamic Zoom feature is one of those new features in 14 that can really be the game-changer in the field of non-linear video editing.
 With the Dynamic Zoom, you can instantly pan and apply a zoom effect on a clip from the very first frame to the last without using the keyframes!
 The Dynamic Zoom is extremely handy for applying a Ken Burns effect on the still photos and the static shots.

+DaVinci Resolve 14 offers the powerful tool to pan zoom video.
+More than zooming, you can also beautify your skin in Resolve.
 There are two simple methods of applying the Dynamic Zoom effect in DaVinci Resolve:

 Method 1: Use the Dynamic Zoom Group

-- Scroll down to find the Dynamic Zoom option and turn it on.
+2. Scroll down to find the Dynamic Zoom option and turn it on.

-- Select the effect of your choice.
+3. Select the effect of your choice.

 The following accessory controls in the Inspector help you to further customize your Dynamic Zoom animation, making it fast and easy to do pan and scan effects to zoom in or zoom out of a clip.